mpvanderschelling/BMC-optimizer/README.md

-`filler_t`	|string	|	Name of the natural filler to investigate `max_recipes`	|int	|	Maximum number of recipes to request `now`		|datetime|	Current time at start of program `output` |Series| Calculated penalty score of each selected entry in the database `strategy`	|str|		Parallel Bayesian Optimization strategy.
+`filler_t`	|string	|	Name of the natural filler to investigate `max_recipes`	|int	|	Maximum number of recipes to request `now`		|datetime|	Current time at start of program `output` |Series| Calculated total penalty score of each selected entry in the database `scores` |DataFrame| Calculated penalty score for each individual output of each selected entry in the database `strategy`	|str|		Parallel Bayesian Optimization strategy.
 [More info](https://scikit-optimize.github.io/stable/modules/generated/skopt.Optimizer.html?highlight=optimizer#skopt.Optimizer)
 `total_mass`	|float|		Total mass of each BMC dough